 - Add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
 Stir to combine everything.
-Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.
+Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes or so.

-- Stir in tomato paste, tomato sauce, bbq sauce and 1/4 cup of water (rinse out your can of tomatoes).
+- Stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
 Cook about 8 to 10 minutes or until you've reached your desired consistency.
-Portion on buns and garnish, if desired.
+Portion onto buns and garnish (if desired).
 Enjoy!